Al Gharrafa: History

+The Al Gharrafa Youth Centre was opened in 1982 to promote the fine arts among the youth and held community exhibitions in its early years.

 Geography

 Several of Qatar Foundation's facilities and projects (notably Education City) are located in Al Gharrafa and its surrounding districts.
 Due to the district's fairly large size, it shares several borders.
 To the west is Gharrafat Al Rayyan, which hosts the Qatar Science & Technology Park, the Qatar National Convention Centre, and other facilities of Education City.
 Located to the south-west of Al Gharrafa is the district of Al Shagub, which accommodates some of Education City's universities.

 Other borders include Old Al Rayyan and Al Luqta to the south, Madinat Khalifa North, Umm Lekhba and Duhail of Doha Municipality to the east, and Al Kharaitiyat of Umm Salal Municipality and Izghawa 51 to the north.